hiiamboris/red-wiki/Guru-Meditations.md

 print get new      ; == 2
 print get in c 'a  ; == 2
 ```

 Also, you can use `:c` instead of `context? in c 'a`.
 They are strictly equivalent.

 You can picture a context as a table with two columns, the left one for symbols, the right one with value slots. `Word`s can exist in any value container (blocks for example). `Word` = `symbol + a context pointer`.
 Symbols are context-free, words are context-bound.

-> But why I can't change context pointer part to point to some different context, leaving older context entry as it was?
+> Why I can't change context pointer part to point to some different context, leaving older context entry as it was?
 Say, `a: 1` and `a: 2` are entries in different contexts.
 When I encounter a word which refers to `a: 1`, why can't I alter it to point to `a: 2`, leaving `a: 1` as it was without any changes?

 You can, you just need to pass a block instead of a single word value to bind.
 Words are scalar values, and are "passed by value" on the evaluation stack.
 If you bind a word directly, you are binding its instance on the stack, nothing else.
 When you pass a block, the words in the block are rebound.
 If you keep a reference to that block, you can then use the rebound words.